You learn to write better by reading. You learn to read better by writing. Reading and Writing work together to improve your ability to think.

 · Creating new stories orally

-The story telling approach should include imitation (repeating the stories), innovation (changing and developing the stories and finally invention (creating a new story).
+The story telling approach could include imitation (repeating the stories), innovation (changing and developing the stories and finally invention (creating a new story).
 Talk for writing will expose all pupils to oral storytelling.
 The benefits of the talk for writing approach are that the pupils will build a bank of good vocabulary and narrative patterning.
 It will also help build confidence so that children can build their own creative stories.
 The talk for writing approach gives opportunities for class teachers to build in role play/drama (story whoosh’s, hot seating, and conscience alley) and to build in different word games (tell me about, building a picture).

 Children across the school learn different genres half termly with a fiction or non-fiction focus.
 Children are also expected to apply their knowledge of genres and key ingredients when writing across the curriculum.
-Poetry is taught termly throughout the school.
+Poetry is taught half termly throughout the school.

 To view our Writing Long Term Plan, please click here